Madic-/Sway-DE/README.md

 ansible-playbook setup-de.yml -K -e 'ansible_python_interpreter=/usr/bin/python3'
 ```

-At the moment only Fedora is tested by me.
+At the moment only Fedora is tested by me but there is also some arch integration because I'm also testing arch a bit.

 There is also a first but not yet complete configuration for arch included.